 - Searches – If you’re not using Bing (or even if you are), use the ID search every once in a while.
 You’ll win cash or sweeps every time you complete 4 searches and you can earn a $.05 bonus each week you search four or more days.

 - Donations – InboxDollars will often offer great rewards for donating to a not-for-profit.
 These change regularly so check to see if your favorite is there!

-No. You can’t bank $50 for every hour you spend on it.
+It most definitely is!
+It won’t necessarily make you rich and you can’t bank $50 for every hour you spend on it.
 But you can bank $50+ and continue to earn pennies here and there at your leisure.
 I decided to cash out shortly before the end of the year and then start fresh to see just how much I can make in one year with minimal effort.

 In the meantime, get to InboxDollars and let me know how much you make over your lunch hour today!